ramapcsx2/gbs-control/README.md

 It uses the Arduino development platform, targeting the popular Espressif ESP8266 microcontroller.
 https://github.com/esp8266/Arduino

-Head over to the wiki for the setup guide to learn how to build and use it. https://github.com/ramapcsx2/gbs-control/wiki/Build-the-Hardware
+Head over to the wiki for the setup guide to learn how to build and use it!
+https://github.com/ramapcsx2/gbs-control/wiki/Build-the-Hardware

 Development threads: